 Even though there are these 5 Reasons NOT to Clean with Vinegar, and learning that vinegar isn’t the perfect cleaner, it’s perfect enough that it makes a great choice for 90% of the most common cleaning applications.
 Just knowing what to avoid helps you make better cleaning decisions because… who wants to waste their time when it comes to keeping our homes clean?

+For the most part, yes!
 Just be aware of what its acidity can do to some surfaces over time.
-Also be knowledgeable of how it mixes with other substances.
+Also, be knowledgeable of how it mixes with other substances.
 While vinegar and baking soda combine to form harmless bubbles, other combinations can actually be very dangerous.
 For example, vinegar and hydrogen peroxide create peracetic acid, which has dangerous vapors.
 And vinegar and bleach create deadly chlorine gas.
 But in most cases, and most mixtures, vinegar is a wonderful green cleaner!

 Do you use vinegar to clean?